-The CTI encourages Westminster Learning Communities to be inclusive, with participation not only from academic staff, but also from colleagues in Corporate Services, from students, and from external individuals such as employers or teachers in schools.
+The CETI encourages Westminster Learning Communities to be inclusive, with participation not only from academic staff, but also from colleagues in Professional Services, from students, and from external individuals such as employers or teachers in schools.

 Whether you already have an agreed topic and members for your community, or you are seeking inspiration or partners to collaborate with, these pages will provide you with the information and tools you’ll need to establish your Westminster Learning Community.

-All communities will need to register with the CTI to facilitate sharing and provide an overview of pedagogic research and development activity around the University, and all registered communities will have a dedicated online space on the Communities page to aid collaboration and communication.
-Communities can also apply to the CTI for funding.
+All communities will need to be registered with CETI to facilitate sharing and provide an overview of pedagogic research and development activity around the University, and all registered communities will have a dedicated online space on the Westminster Learning Communities page to aid collaboration and communication.
+Communities can also apply to CETI for funding.
 See the starting a community page for more information.

 The Marketplace is also available as a forum for you to propose and discuss developing ideas for a community or seek colleagues to work with.
 From time to time, the CETI will post notices on the Marketplace inviting interest in exploring a particular theme of University-wide interest.